 3. Meet With Friends For Coffee

-If you want to know more about how you can keep up with social activities in retirement, I recommend reading my article, 20 Ways How To Stay Social In Retirement.
+If you want to know more about staying social in retirement, I recommend reading my article: 20 Ways to Stay Social in Retirement.

 4. Create A Retirement Bucket List